Categorified duality in Boij-S\"oderberg Theory and invariants of free complexes: The categorical duality

 on $\PP^{n}_{A} = \PP^{n}\times \AA^{1}$, where the grading comes from the grading of $A = \kk[t]$.
 This functor extends to a functor $\tau$ on derived categories taking a graded complex of free $S$-modules $\FF$ to

 a complex of graded sheaves on $\PP^{n}\times \AA^{1}$.
+The main practical effect of this is that in a complex of graded, free $S$-modules, the forms $f_{ij}$ involved in a matrix representing a differential are replace by $t^{\deg(f_{ij})}f_{ij}$.
 This description of $\tau$ could be extended to graded complexes of arbitrary finitely generated graded modules at the expense of replacing the tensor product with a derived tensor product, but we will never need this.